Alexander Seton, 1st Earl of Dunfermline: Union of the Crowns

 In 1611 he helped a French clockmaker Nicolas Foucanote settle in Edinburgh.
 He had served Henry IV of France and came to London asking help from Anne of Denmark, who sent him to Seton.
 Seton helped him become a burgess of Edinburgh by arranging his marriage to Elizabeth Robesoun, daughter of John Robesoun of Leith, burgess of Edinburgh, who had been butcher and supplier of foodstuffs to the royal households.

+Seton had an official lodging in Holyrood Palace, and also rented properties on the High Street including Riddle's Court.
+In July 1614, his wife prepared a guest room at Holyrood for Elizabeth Schaw, the wife of John Murray of bedchamber, but she had chosen to stay elsewhere.

 In February 1616 he was again in London and saw Anne of Denmark at Greenwich, writing that he spoke to her in the old familiar manner, although she was ill and kept to her bedchamber.
 He felt that the Scots were left out of government business as "we ar leitill bettir nor idill cifres heir" - "we are little better than idle ciphers here."
-Seton received medical treatment from the court physician Théodore de Mayerne.
+On 5 April, he attended a meeting at Whitehall Palace to discuss proposals for Prince Charles to marry a French princess.
+Around this time, Seton received medical treatment from the court physician Théodore de Mayerne.

 Later in 1616, in preparation for the royal visit to Scotland, he was required by the Privy Council of Scotland to declare what remained of the Scottish Royal tapestry collection at Dunfermline Palace.
 He stated there were 10 pieces "of auld and worne tapestrie of the storie of Aeneas, the storie of Troy, and of the story of Mankynd."

 His modern humanist and neo-stoic attitude was demonstrated by his energetic defence of Geillis Johnstone accused of witchcraft in 1614.